JNelsen3000/VForm/README.md

 - Map each item to a series of inputs and/or VForm components using:
   - a "handleListChange" or "handleListChangeByValueAndName" that accepts the item as the last param,
   - its matching errorObject using getErrorObjectForItem,
-  - a "removeItem" that accepts the item as a param
+  - (Optional) a "removeItem" that accepts the item as a param
-- Provide a means of calling the "addItem" function if desired
+- (Optional) Provide a means of calling the "addItem" function
-- Display listError if a listValidator was provided when calling the hook
+- (Optional) Display listError if a listValidator was provided when calling the hook

 List Validation Example: